Scottish Tory leadership hopeful backed by all five of the party’s MPs

 “Russell can earn the trust of people across Scotland that our party must win over.”

-He said: “I’m backing Russell Findlay to get our party winning again across Scotland.
+He added: “I’m backing Russell Findlay to get our party winning again across Scotland.

 “We need someone who can stand up to John Swinney at First Minister’s Questions and reach out to voters who may have backed Labour or Reform, or didn’t vote at the recent general election.”